 We strive to maintain a sustainable gross margin, preferably within a range of 36% to 37% on a yearly basis, where we believe we can achieve a healthy balance between maximizing value for the shareholders and offering a compelling value to our customers.
-In any given quarter, the gross margin may fall outside of this target range, as a result of fluctuations in product margins, as we refresh approximately 25% of our offering on an annual basis, and/or fluctuations in logistics and transportation costs, among other factors, but the goal remains to actively manage the gross margin to keep it within the range of 36% to 37% over the longer term.
+In any given quarter, the gross margin may fall outside of this target range, as a result of fluctuations in product margins, as we refresh approximately 25% to 30% of our offering on an annual basis, and/or fluctuations in logistics and transportation costs, among other factors.
+However, the goal remains to continually reinvest in the value proposition offered to our customers and actively manage the gross margin to keep it within a range of 36% to 37% over the longer term in order to stimulate continued sales growth.